• Skip to primary navigation

 Lenders look at two calculations (also called ratios).
 They are:

-1. The first is your Housing Ratio (also called the front-end ratio).
+- The first is your Housing Ratio (also called the front-end ratio).
 It is the percentage of your proposed total mortgage payment (principal & interest, real estate taxes, homeowner’s insurance and, if applicable, flood insurance and mortgage insurance) divided by your monthly, pre-tax income.
-An ideal Housing Ratio would be 28% or less; although, at times loans can approved at a higher number.
+An ideal DTI for a mortgage would be 28% or less; although, at times loans can be approved at a higher number.
 That is due to the fact that your front-end ratio is looked at in conjunction with your back-end ratio.

 Remember that every application is different.
 Income can be impacted by overtime, bonuses, job history, unreimbursed expenses, commission, and other factors.
 Consult an experienced Mortgage Advisor to determine how the underwriter will calculate your numbers.